KerstinDrescher/symbio-documentation/docs/admin/features/process-design/hide-secondary-application-connections/hide-secondary-application-connections.md

-# Method: hide secondary application connections as inputs and outputs feature
+# Method: Hide secondary application connections as inputs and outputs

 This feature enables a simplification of the used method in relation to the assignment of applications to processes or tasks.